ga4gh/mme-apis/search-api.md

 `Accept: application/vnd.ga4gh.matchmaker.v0.1+json`

-The remote server should always provide the API version in the `Content-Type` header of every response:
+The remote server must provide the API version of the response in the `Content-Type` header of every response:

 `Content-Type: application/vnd.ga4gh.matchmaker.v0.7+json`